nl253/Notes/Database-Systems/data-modelling.md

 # Data Modelling

+As of 2012 seven main databases dominate the commercial marketplace:

+-   DB2
+-   Informix
+-   MySQL
+-   Oracle
+-   Postgres
+-   SQL Server
+-   Sybase

+Other RDBMS systems tend either to be legacy databases or used within academia such as universities or further education colleges.

 Part of the process of database development.
 It takes place after initial problem analysis has been conducted.
 We need to know: